alan-turing-institute/Palaeoanalytics/README.md

 ```

-For example, given that you have a set of lithics images (and it respective scales), you can run the `PyLithics` processing script with the
+For example, given that you have a set of lithics images (and its respective scales), you can run the `PyLithics` processing script with the
 following:

 ```python